CSC3170-2022Fall/project-hope/report.md

 We help users manage the package information of a class of chips.
 Moreover, we use types to distinguish similar things and names to locate individuals.
 Such as chip and chip type.
 The method above helps us sort and categorize.

+We constructed a right-plant-led pyramid-structured database.
+We note the importance of operational data from which we can infer the state of machines and operations.
+We capture correlations between chips, operations, and machines.
+We will create queries and modify paths from this connection.
+At the same time, we will link the order determined according to the status of the part to the customer.

 ### Functions
 #### Login interface:
 - The user can enter the account number and password to log in.
 You can also register a new account.
 If the account and password do not match, the login will fail.
 After successful login, the user can place an order for chips.